 - Once a month, set aside some time to read up on new trends, or to teach yourself new skills.

-If you’re looking to stay on top of all things SEO-related, Supersede’s week in SEO should do the trick.
-Every Saturday, we trawl the internet to find the latest stories, updates and tips in the world of tech that you might need to know.
+If you’re looking to stay on top of all things SEO-related, Supersede’s news roundups should do the trick.
+We trawl the internet to find the latest stories, updates and tips in the world of tech that you might need to know.

 And that’s all we’ve got for you!
 You now know how to prepare for digital marketing in the new year and hit the ground running.
 If you’re still struggling, get in touch with us and we’ll be happy to help with your content and SEO concerns!